-Between 82 and 150 turbines would be arranged in numerous "strings" labeled A through J throughout the project site, for a maximum of 23 total miles of turbine strings (Figure 2-1).
-The length of the 10 turbine strings would remain constant under the three project scenarios; only the density of turbines sited within each string would change.
-The height of the turbines (referred to as the "tip height") would range from about 260 feet to 410 feet from the ground to the blade tip in its highest position, depending on the turbine size selected (see Figure 2-2).
-In any scenario chosen by the Applicant only a single size of turbines would be used; different sizes of turbines would not be mixed.
+Up to 65 turbines would be arranged in "strings" labeled A through J throughout the project site, for a maximum of 23 total miles of turbine strings (Figure 2-1).
+The length of the 9 turbine strings would remain constant under the two proposed action scenarios.
+The height of the turbines (referred to as the "tip height") would range from about 330 feet, not to exceed 410 feet from the ground to the blade tip in its highest position, depending on the turbine size selected (see Figure 2-2).
+In any scenario chosen by the Applicant only a single size of turbines would be used throughout the project; different sizes of turbines would not be mixed.

-To access and service the wind turbines and other facilities at the site, up to 7 miles of existing private roads would be improved, and up to 19 miles of new access roads would be constructed.
-One O&M facility, approximately 5,000 square feet on a 2-acre site, also would be constructed.
+To access and service the wind turbines and other facilities at the site, up to 8 miles of existing private roads would be improved, and up to 13 miles of new access roads would be constructed.
+One O&M facility, approximately 5,000 square feet on a 5-acre site, also would be constructed.
 Electrical lines would be installed to connect the turbines and strings (see Figure 2-1).
 Lines connecting individual turbines in each string would be located underground, and lines connecting the strings primarily would be underground with some overhead.